Kurresailakshmareddy/TLSW_Support/README.md

-* I actively participated in a dynamic team of five individuals, undertaking a substantial project.
+* As a part of my university project, I actively participated in a dynamic team of five individuals, undertaking a substantial project.
 Our objective was to create a user-friendly and responsive website for a     therapist to support the young children.
 * Client Consultation: We conducted thorough consultations with the client to understand their requirements and define the website's objectives.
 * Industry Research: Delving into the client's industry, we gained insights into the target audience and competitive landscape.
 * Wireframe Development: We meticulously developed wireframes to plan the website's structure and layout.